 The course final

-My final for this course required a 15-20+ page paper on a positive media psychology subject of my choosing, and I wrote the following paper:
+My final for this course required a 15-20+ page paper on a positive media psychology subject of my choosing, which resulted in my writing the following paper:

 5 Positive Psychology Elements of Facebook’s Interfaces and Platform Infrastructures You Probably Experience Almost Every Single Day